Sagar2366/bigTechSRE/golangNotes/notes.md

 - `Waitgroup` waits for the launched goroutine to finish
 - Package sync provide basic sync functionality
 - wg.Add() - Specify number of goroutines to wait for
-- wg.wait() - Blocks until the waitgroup count is 0
+- wg.Wait() - Blocks until the waitgroup count is 0
-- wg.done() - Decrements waitgroup counter by 1
+- wg.Done() - Decrements waitgroup counter by 1
               called by the goroutines to indicate that it's finished

 - Go uses `Green threads`, abstraction of an actual thread